 Take a peek at what’s under the sea.

 There’s no better way to frolic with Maui’s colorful underwater residents than on an expedition to Molokini with Trilogy Ocean Adventures, owned and operated by the same family since the 1970s.
 At Molokini, snorkelers and scuba divers can view 400 species of fish, including colorful parrotfish, Hawaii’s own humuhumunukunukuapuaa, eerie eels, and perhaps even a three-foot whitetip reef shark.

 The second stop, at “turtle town,” provides the chance to swim with serene Green Sea turtles while viewing even more fish.

 4. Learn to Surf

 There’s no better place to learn how to surf than where it all began.
 Instructors at the Maui Surf School work with newbies on techniques, timing, and of course safety.
-Two-hour lessons are taught in small groups to ensure individual attention.
-Surfing gear is provided
+Two-hour lessons are taught in small groups to ensure individual attention and surfing gear is provided.

 5. Sail on a Sunset Cruise